 - Become proactive and monitor your audit log;

-- Develop “What if" scenarios; and
+- Develop "what if" scenarios; and

 - Compare payrolls to spot errors.

-Make your leadership goals a priority.
 A good first step toward achieving this is studying industry and technology trends, keeping yourself and other leaders on top of appropriate applications for your firm.
 Additionally, identify areas for improvement — inside your department and for employees directly.

 Demonstrate a positive return on investment by using HCM data analytics.
 More HR professionals are relying on analytics, with 95 percent currently using them, compared with 90 percent in 2017, the 2018 Paychex Pulse of HR Survey found.

 Ultimately, technology can help HR teams be more strategic.
 Drive change through your organization by proving the value of your ideas.
 Use automated payroll and HCM solutions to develop managerial efficiencies, provide data-driven business insights, and position yourself as a leading change agent within your organization.